Understanding Mutual Funds and ETFs

 There are many types of funds, with varying investment styles.
 And each fund carries a different level of risk and return.
 Here are the main types of funds:

 - Index funds are good options for both first-time and seasoned investors.
-Each of these funds comprises a portfolio of stocks that attempt to mimic the performance of a specific index, such as the S&P 500® Index or the Wilshire 5000 Index.
-In addition to providing diversification, index funds can be attractive because of their relatively low fees.
+Each of these funds comprises a portfolio of stocks that attempts to mimic the performance of a specific index, such as the S&P 500® Index or the Wilshire 5000 Index.
+In addition to providing diversification, index funds can be attractive because of their simplicity and relatively low fees.

-- Actively managed funds have managers who invest with hopes of beating the benchmark.
-Performance varies greatly depending on the type of fund and its manager, so you have to be sure to choose carefully.
+- Actively managed funds have managers who invest with hopes of beating a benchmark.
+Performance and fees vary greatly depending on the type of fund and its manager, so you have to be sure to choose carefully.

 - Stock (or equity) funds invest in U.S. or foreign stocks.
-There are many different stock funds, with a wide variety of risk levels associated with them.
+There are many different stock funds, with a wide variety of investment areas of focus and risk levels.
+(Some stock funds are also index funds, while other are actively managed.)

-- Bond funds typically invest in corporate, municipal or government bonds.
-They are further classified by whether they are taxable or nontaxable.
-These types of funds are usually conservative investments.
+- Bond funds typically invest in corporate, municipal, or government bonds.
+They are further classified by whether they are taxable or nontaxable.1 (Some bond funds are also index funds, while other are actively managed.)

-- Money market funds generally invest in cash equivalents such as U.S. Treasury bills and CDs.
-They are lower-risk investments and tend to offer better returns than savings accounts, but they are not insured by the FDIC.
+- Money market funds generally invest in cash equivalents such as short term high quality debt such as U.S. Treasury bills and CDs.
+They are lower-risk investments compared to stock or bond funds and tend to offer better returns than savings accounts, but they are not insured by the FDIC.

-- Blended or balanced funds invest in stocks and bonds with the goal of achieving both investment growth and stability.
+- Blended or balanced funds invest in stocks, bonds, and cash with the goal of achieving both investment growth and stability.
+(These funds also can be index funds or actively managed.)

-- Target-date or life-cycle funds are mutual funds that shift asset allocation as your target date for needing the money draws near.
-These are great options for people who want a single investment and don’t want to have to rebalance their portfolios frequently.
-They can also be a good choice for retirement investing.
+- Target-date or life-cycle funds are types of balanced mutual funds or ETFs that shift asset allocation as your target date for needing the money draws near.
+These may be a great option for people who want a single investment and don't want to have to rebalance their portfolios frequently.
+They may also be a good choice for retirement investing.

-- Start with broad-based mutual funds.
-This will to help ensure the right amount of diversification.
+- Start with broad-based funds.
+This will help to improve diversification.

 - Consider no-load funds with no transaction fees.
 You don't want to pay sales charges if you don't have to.
 Watch out for other fees such as operating expenses.
 High fees can really eat into your returns.

-- Consider the tax implications of mutual funds.
-Taxes can have a big impact on returns.
+- Taxes can have a big impact on returns.
 For instance, funds right for a tax-deferred account like an IRA may not be right for a taxable account.
 Learn more about tax-smart investing.